 01 of 07

 Gardeners everywhere curse the presence of tiny aphids on rose, honeysuckle, and other flowering foliage growth tips in the springtime.
 The sucking action of these insect pests causes stunted growth and deformed leaves and flowers.
-However, aphids bring more havoc to the flower garden in the form of plant viruses and black sooty mold fungus.
+However, aphids bring more havoc to the flower garden by transmitting plant viruses and fostering the growth of black sooty mold fungus.

 02 of 07

 Borers are an insidious pest, destroying your flowering plants from the inside out.